nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>DH: Divine Blessing - shop</td><td>Sold by Stone-humped Hag, or in her ashes</td></tr>
 <tr><td>DH: Divine Blessing - swamp upper, building roof</td><td>On a rooftop of one of the buildings bordering the poison swamp.
 Can be reached by dropping down from the final tree branch and accessing the roof to the right.</td></tr>
 <tr><td>DH: Ember - castle, behind spire</td><td>At the start of the area, behind a spire to the right of first drop down</td></tr>
-<tr><td>DH: Ember - pantry, behind crates just before upstairs</td><td>After exiting the building with the Lothric Knights where the front crumbles, to the last room end of the building to the right, upstairs past an illusory wall to the left, in the second-to-last room of the sequence, behind some crates to the left.</td></tr>
+<tr><td>DH: Ember - pantry, behind crates just before upstairs</td><td>After exiting the building with the Lothric Knights where the front crumbles, to the last room end of the building to the right, up stairs past an illusory wall to the left, in the second-to-last room of the sequence, behind some crates to the left.</td></tr>
 <tr><td>DH: Ember - ruins, alcove before swamp</td><td>In an alcove providing cover from the second angel&#x27;s projectiles, before dropping down in the poison swamp area.</td></tr>
 <tr><td>DH: Ember - ruins, alcove on cliff</td><td>In the area with the pilgrim responsible for the second angel, below the Within Earthen Peak Ruins bonfire.
 Can be accessed by dropping down from a cliff edge, dropping down to the right of the bonfire.</td></tr>
 <tr><td>DH: Ember - shop</td><td>Sold by Stone-humped Hag, or in her ashes</td></tr>
 <tr><td>DH: Flame Fan - swamp upper, NPC drop</td><td>Dropped by Desert Pyromancer Zoey</td></tr>
 <tr><td>DH: Giant Door Shield - ruins, path below far shack</td><td>Descending down a path from the edge of the cliff of the area targeted by the second angel, to the very end of the cliff.</td></tr>
-<tr><td>DH: Great Soul Dregs - pantry upstairs</td><td>After exiting the building with the Lothric Knights where the front crumbles, to the last room of the building to the right, upstairs past an illusory wall to the left, then all the way to the end of the last room.</td></tr>
+<tr><td>DH: Great Soul Dregs - pantry upstairs</td><td>After exiting the building with the Lothric Knights where the front crumbles, to the last room of the building to the right, up stairs past an illusory wall to the left, then all the way to the end of the last room.</td></tr>
 <tr><td>DH: Harald Curved Greatsword - swamp left, under root</td><td>In the back leftmost area of the poison swamp, underneath the tree branch leading up and out, guarded by a stationary Harald Legion Knight.</td></tr>
 <tr><td>DH: Hidden Blessing - shop</td><td>Sold by Stone-humped Hag, or in her ashes</td></tr>
 <tr><td>DH: Homeward Bone - end of path from church</td><td>Immediately before dropping into the area with the Earthen Peak Ruins bonfire, next to Gael&#x27;s flag.</td></tr>